Catching up: Children in the margins of Digital India

 नागरिक से पत्रकार | From citizen to reporter

 The primary purpose of this video is to convey to students that they are not very different from news reporters or journalists.
 Journalism is about telling stories and we are all storytellers.
 Just as we run back home to tell our parents what happened at school, a journalist takes his story to a newspaper or news channel to tell the public.
 The only difference is that a journalist cannot tell a story without checking its facts, and representing all sides.
 She cannot include her own opinions or biases in it.

 ASER 2017, an annual survey of the status of education, reveals that 64% of 14–18-year-olds have never used the internet.
 It is a long road to a truly inclusive Digital India Seventy-three percent of youth aged 14–18 in rural India had used a mobile phone in the last...read more

 India had 254.40 million internet subscribers by September 2014.
 That’s an internet penetration of 20.39 per 100.
 But the picture changes when you consider that 70.23% of them are narrowband subscribers and only 29.77% access a useful connection.
 Less than 6% of total...read more

 How does India, third largest economy in the world, compare with other BRICS nations on digital inclusion?
 There’s not one indicator – subscribers, penetration, affordability or speed – where India ranks anywhere close to the top.
 Digital India has some serious work...read more

 CCDS conducts media literacy workshops that not only help socially-excluded urban communities understand and use the internet, but also represent their voice online by creating their own content.read more

 In a pilot project aimed at addressing digital inequality in urban India, 1200 low-income and socially-excluded households in Phule Nagar, Pune, have free WiFi internet access.
-To overcome barriers of age, gender, education and ICT skills,...read more
+To overcome barriers of age, gender, education and ICT skills, a computer and internet...read more